 If you love cheesy potatoes, this recipe is a fun Mexican twist on the famous Funeral Potatoes.
-This recipe for funeral potatoes is perfect for a party or brunch.
+This recipe for healthier funeral potatoes is perfect for a party or brunch.

-This recipe has been made healthier, but your guests will never know.
+This recipe may have been made healthier, but your guests will never know.
 This cheesy hash browns dish is full of flavor!
 Get ready for a meal with these reader favorite gluten free side dish recipes.

 (*This post was sponsored by the Idaho Potato Commission.
 Our family LOVES potatoes and all opinions are my own.
 As always, I appreciate the support you give to my sponsors.)